"""Amazon Redshift platform adapter with S3 integration and data warehouse optimizations.

 """

-admin_params["database"] = self.admin_database
+admin_config["database"] = self.admin_database

-return redshift_connector.connect(
+return self._connect_with_driver(

 application_name="BenchBox-Admin",